EmberEmu/Ember/docs/Libraries.md

 ## RapidXML

-RapidXML is a light-weight, header-only, XML parser used only by the DBC code generation tool, 'dbcparser'.
-The DBC schemas are defined in XML.
+RapidXML is a light-weight, header-only, XML parser used by the DBC code generation tool, 'dbcparser'.
+It is also used by the port mapping library for parsing SSDP and UPnP responses.

 ## Google Test